mcarvin8/ava-sf-devops/README.md

 By default, the `<version>` is intentionally omitted from the combined package to default to other source API version inputs.
 To add `<version>` to the combined package, include `Version: 60.0` (substituting the version number) on a newline in the package list you include in the MR description/commit message.

 **Repo Recommendations**
-- Update your GitLab repo settings to provide the manadatory package list tags in the default merge request description.
+- Update the default merge request description to include the manadatory package list tags.

 ![Default Merge Request Description](.gitlab/images/default-merge-request-description.png)

-- Update your GitLab repo settings to include the MR description automatically in the merge commit message.
+- Update the merge commit message template to include the MR description.

 ![Merge Commit Message Template](.gitlab/images/merge-commit-msg-template.png)